The Triangle of Culture, Inference, and Litigation System

 J. Frank Yates

-University of Michigan at Ann Arbor - Department of Psychology; The Stephen M. Ross School of Business at the University of Michigan
+University of Michigan at Ann Arbor - Department of Psychology; University of Michigan, Stephen M. Ross School of Business

 Law, Probability and Risk, Vol. 2, pp. 137-150, June 2003